Invite Me To Your School or Library!

 |

-I’ll leave you with this: here you can see me cavorting with the teens of the Schaumburg Township Public Library, when they caught me in the wild, tied me up to the reference desk, and tried to “tame” me.
-The School Library Journal’s Elizabeth Bird concluded that “James Kennedy is the greatest physical comedian/writer of his generation.”
-Are you seriously going to disagree with the School Library Journal?!
+Video clips from previous programs!
+In this first one I’m cavorting with the teens of the Schaumburg Township Public Library, when they caught me in the wild, tied me up to the reference desk, and tried to “tame” me.
+The School Library Journal’s Betsy Bird concluded that “James Kennedy is the greatest physical comedian/writer of his generation.”
+Are you seriously going to disagree with Betsy Bird of the School Library Journal?!